 Next to sunbathing and gambling in the casino, you can visit the Natur’Aquarium, the nautical center, play some golf, go horse riding or surfing, visit an exhibition, casino or festival or go for a stroll or wander down the little alleys to be surprised about the gorgeousness of this town!

-Trouville is located 200 kilometers from Paris and therefor visited by a lot of Parisians during their weekends and holidays.
+Trouville is located 200 kilometers from Paris and therefore visited by a lot of Parisians during their weekends and holidays.

-The nearest airport is Deauville-Saint-Gatien Airport and the train station, shared with neighbor Dauville is Trouville- Deauville central station.
+The nearest airport is Deauville-Saint-Gatien Airport and the train station, shared with neighbor Deauville is Trouville- Deauville central station.